mattyoung101/omicron/documentation/docs/omicam.md

 1. Crop the frame to only leave a rectangle around the mirror visible
 2. Flip the image, if necessary, to account for the mounting of the camera on the robot
-3. Apply a circular mask to the image to mask out any pixels that aren't exactly on the mirror
+3. Apply a circular mask to the image to mask out any pixels that aren't on the mirror
-4. Downscale the frame for use when processing the blue and yellow goals, since we don't need much accuracy on them and they're large.
+4. Downscale the frame for use when processing the blue and yellow goals to process faster at the cost of accuracy
-5. (only for the field lines) Mask out the robot from the centre of the mirror (as it has reflective plastic on it which comes up as white)
+5. Mask out the robot from the centre of the mirror (as it has reflective plastic on it which comes up as white)

 ### Thresholding and component labelling
-After pre-processing, we then use OpenCV's `parallel_for` and `inRange` functions to threshold three objects at once using three threads (ideally one free core is left for the localisation).
+After pre-processing, we then use OpenCV's `inRange` inside a `parallel_for` to threshold all objects at once using multiple threads.
 This produces a 1-bit binary mask of the image, where each pixel is 255 (true) if it's inside the RGB range specified, and 0 (false) if it's not.